 Families of all kinds need life insurance, including non-nuclear families and single income families.
 In the event of divorce with future child and spousal support obligations, the divorce settlement agreement should say that the ex-spouse, as payor, must maintain a sufficient life insurance policy naming the payee spouse, as the recipient-beneficiary, to cover all future commitments in the event of a premature death.
 The payee should also be notified by the insurance company of any policy changes or lapses, because she (or he) may be depending on this money if something were to happen.
 Stay-at-home spouses and caregivers also need life insurance, because replacing their duties could incur many unexpected costs for the survivor.

-Here are some do’s and don’ts, when naming a beneficiary:
+Effectively designating beneficiaries for life insurance is key.
+Here are some do’s and don’ts when naming a beneficiary:

-DON’T designate your estate, because this will lead to proceeds becoming involved in probate and allow creditors to place claims against the estate;
+DON’T designate your estate, because this will lead to proceeds becoming involved in probate, which means that attorney's fees in probate will eat away at the proceeds and also allows creditors to place claims against those proceeds;

 DON’T designate minors as beneficiaries, because assets will be paid outright to them as soon as they reach the age of majority in their state; and